 To identify the basic rotation, probe two points on the side of the workpiece.
-The sequence of probing the points is not important.
+The sequence in which you probe the points influences the calculated angle.
+The measured angle goes from the first to the second probing point.
 You can also identify the basic rotation by holes or studs.